 I don’t intend to wait around to see what’s next.

 3. Darth Vader was inspired by Marvel’s Doctor Doom

-George Lucas is a fanboy and was influenced to some degree by the Marvel Comics villain, and archenemy of the Fantastic Four, Doctor Doom’s character for Darth Vader’s incarnation.
+George Lucas is a fanboy and was influenced to some degree by the Marvel Comics’ Doctor Doom for his Darth Vader’s incarnation.

 5. Damage Control